At IPC Children's Ministry, we are committed to:

 Sixth grade students go through a unique transition during the school year.
 They enter fall as children and end the spring as young adults.
-In order to make the transition from Children’s Ministry to Student Ministries even better, the Family Ministries Committee and Student Ministries Committee are implementing a new model of ministry for our 6th graders this year (Fall 2017).
+In order to make the transition from Children’s Ministry to Student Ministries even better, the Family Ministries Committee and Student Ministries Committee are implementing a new model of ministry for our 6th graders.

 For Sunday morning and Winter Camp, your child will still be part of Children’s Ministry, participating in our Get Real program and going to camp at Forest Home.
 For mid-week, 6th graders will no longer be part of Beach Club, but will join the Junior High Ministry, and get the opportunity to know other students and leaders.

-We feel confident that this change will be of great benefit to the 6th grade students.
+We feel confident that this change will greatly benefit your 6th grade student.
 It will give them more time to feel comfortable and connected when they fully transition into 7th grade.

-Sunday Mornings – Begin in the worship service with family at both services, and be dismissed during the children’s dismissal to meet their leaders on the patio.
+Sunday Mornings begin in the worship service with family at 9:45 and 11:15 am.
+Kids are dismissed during the children’s dismissal to meet their leaders on the patio.

-Winter Camp – January 26–28 at Forest Home with Children’s Ministry
+Winter Camp is at Forest Home with Children’s Ministry (dates TBD)

-To be added to the 6th grade Parent email list contact Christina Brantuk.
+To be added to the 6th Grade parent email list, please contact us.